jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

   <figcaption>Global Data Storage vs Year</figcaption>
 </figure>

-From the graph above and the table below we can see that **64-bits of salt** would be more than **sufficient** in all present day cases and **decades into the future** at the current data storage growth rate:
+From the graph above and the table below we can see that **64 bits of salt** would be more than **sufficient** in all present day cases and **decades into the future** at the current data storage growth rate:

 | Salt Bits | Estimated Minimum Years of Protection |
 |-:|-|